Skip to main content

 Smoking increases the risk of miscarriage or having a low-birth-weight baby.
 If you smoke, quit now.

-Alcohol and drugs have been linked with miscarriage, birth defects, mental retardation, and low birth weight.
+Alcohol and drugs have been linked with miscarriage, birth defects, intellectual disability, and low birth weight.
 Do not drink alcohol or take drugs.

 Although nausea can occur at any time of the day, it may be worse in the morning.
 To help prevent nausea: